agahakan/starlight-website/README.md

 ## Installation & Running the Website

+If you are on Windows, you can follow those steps:
+- run `Install.bat`
+- run `Run.bat`
+- Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 #### To install the required packages and dependencies, follow these steps:

 - Install the required packages: